dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 The other trigger is based on a set of conditions.
 After root spawning, the user interface will become live.
 Zoom boxes will be moving and changing size in two dimensions.
-The conditions are defined in terms of zoom box sizes and positions and will be being met continuously when the user interface is live.
+The conditions are defined in terms of zoom box sizes and positions, and will be being met continuously when the user interface is live.
 The trigger based on these conditions is referred to as **Child Spawning**, because zoom boxes spawned by this trigger will always be child boxes.
 The child spawning conditions are described later in this section.